bvbohnen/X4_Customizer/Documentation.md

    - Added file viewing tabs to the gui, with xml syntax highlighting and diff comparison output.
  * 1.6.1
    - Bug fixes for hidden tabs and a threading conflicts.
+ * 1.6.2
+   - Added coloring to the VFS tree view.
+   - Added more fields for missile editing.
+   - Bug fix for tabs forgetting order between sessions.
+   - Swapped around inter-tab signalling and added more threading safety.